Associate Judge Position - Guide for Candidates

 - Professional Development

-- Ethical, Change of Lifestyle and Other Considerations
+- Ethics, Change of Lifestyle and Other Considerations

 A. PROCESS FOR AN APPLICATION FOR APPOINTMENT

-Qualified lawyers and persons holding provincial or territorial judicial office who wish to be considered for appointment as a judge of a superior court in a province or territory or of the Federal Court of Appeal, the Federal Court or Tax Court of Canada must apply to the Commissioner for Federal Judicial Affairs.
+Qualified lawyers who have at least 10 years' standing at the bar of any province and persons holding provincial or territorial judicial office who wish to be considered for an appointment as an associate judge of the Federal Court or the Tax Court of Canada must complete the following:

-- Questionnaire - which provides the basic data for the subsequent assessment of, or comment on the candidate by the appropriate Judicial Advisory Committee (JAC).
+- Application Form - provides the basic data for the subsequent assessment of, or comment on, the candidate.
 Candidates should ensure that this form is completed in full and in accordance with the instructions provided.
-All information received is treated confidentially.
+All information received will be treated confidentially.

-- Authorization Form - which allows the Executive Director to obtain a statement of applicants’ current and past standing with the law societies in which they hold or have held membership.
+- Authorization Form - to obtain a statement of the candidate’s current and past standing with the law societies in which they hold or have held membership.

-- Background Check Consent Form - Background checks will be conducted only if the Minister of Justice intends to nominate you for appointment to judicial office following your assessment and recommendation by the JAC.
+- Background Check Consent Form - A background check will be conducted only if the Minister of Justice intends to nominate the candidate for an appointment to this judicial office following his or her assessment and recommendation.
 A background check is required prior to any appointment to a public office.

 Executive Director, Judicial Appointments

 Office of the Commissioner for Federal Judicial Affairs